Why isn’t Flow recording my voice?

 iOS

-After each step, dictate a short phrase to confirm the fix.
+Work through these steps in order.
+After each one, dictate a short phrase to test.

-1. Check microphone permissions.
+2. Check microphone permissions manually.
 Open the Settings app → Wispr Flow and confirm Microphone is toggled on.

-2. Restart Flow.
-Swipe up from the bottom of the screen (or double-tap the Home button) to open the app switcher, swipe Wispr Flow away, then reopen it.
+3. Restart Flow.
+Open the app switcher (swipe up from the bottom of the screen, or double-tap the Home button), swipe Wispr Flow away, then reopen it.

-Note: If you've never been prompted for mic access, open the Wispr Flow keyboard and tap the mic button — the prompt appears.
-After granting permission in Settings, switch back to Flow; it detects the change automatically.
+Note: If Wispr Flow doesn't appear under Microphone in iOS Settings, start a Flow recording — this triggers the permission request and adds the app to that list.
+After granting permission, switch back to Flow; it detects the change automatically.
 A mic picker is not available on iOS — Flow uses the system default microphone.

 Android

-After each step, dictate a short phrase to confirm the fix.
+Work through these steps in order.
+After each one, dictate a short phrase to test.

 1. Check microphone permissions.
 Open the Settings app → Apps → Wispr Flow → Permissions and confirm Microphone is set to "Allow" or "Allow only while using the app."